ksu-is/Metals-Pricing-Tool/README2.md

 - Avoid getting hit by cars and other moving obstacles.
 - Reach the top of the screen to win the level.
 - If hit, the game restarts.
+- Gameplay controls will be displayed on the screen during gameplay.

 ---